 As students’ language and reading skills improve, Morse sees improvements in their confidence as well.
 “One of Wyman’s first Fast ForWord students started the program as a kindergartner,” she said.
 “He was extremely shy.
 He would hardly speak and wouldn’t make eye contact.
 He continued to use the program through the second grade.
 By the time he was in third grade, he was walking with his head held high.
 He was smiling, talking, and making eye contact.
 The Fast ForWord program changed his entire personality.
 The confidence he obtained from the skills he acquired changed his whole outlook on life.
 This past year, he scored proficient on his English language arts state test and advanced on his math state test.”

 Giving students what they need to succeed

 Since Morse first brought the Fast ForWord program to Wyman Elementary, it has expanded to all three elementary schools, the middle school, and the junior high in Rolla Public Schools.
-Since then, other Missouri schools have implemented the Fast ForWord program as well.
+Since then, other Missouri schools have also implemented the Fast ForWord program.

 The overwhelming success at Wyman Elementary School was made possible by generous funding from the Donegan Burns Foundation, which helps families and their communities access stability in literacy.
 Learn more at https://doneganburns.org/.

 Fast ForWord has been consistently helping students improve their language and reading skills for over 25 years.
 Request free samples.